 Being unable to test out of STRING SKILLS 1-4 is considered a deficiency; therefore, String Skills 1-4 are considered remedial courses.
 String Skills I cannot be tested out of after completing one's first semester.
 String Skills II cannot be tested out of after completing one's second semester.
+String Skills III cannot be tested out of after completing one's second semester.
 String Skills III cannot be tested out of after completing one's third semester.
 String Skills IV cannot be tested out of after completing one's fourth semester.
 For testing out requirements, please see the requirements below.
 Students who are required to take String Skills and do not test out by the deadlines specified in the Music Handbook need to take the courses.
 Students who do not take the courses during the semesters advised in the catalog's course sequencing WILL have scheduling conflicts as upperclassmen.
 Directed studies are not possible.
 The courses can count as elective credits or as required string credits for secondary string proficiencies.
 Students should sign up to test out of these courses when they sign up for their final exams.